-Commission income earned for the services rendered is recognized on an accrual basis, while rate conversion charges are recognized upfront based on event occurrence.
+Commission income earned for the services rendered is recognised on an accrual basis.

 Other income

 Other income represents income earned from the activities incidental to the business and is recognised when the right to receive the income is established as per the terms of the contract.